vjutvik/Contiki-IPsec/examples/ipsec/README.md

 	make TARGET=native

-If you've changed scripts/strongswan/strongswan.conf (which you probably have), note that you have to make sure that your changes have been replicated to /etc/strongswan.conf
+If you've changed scripts/strongswan/strongswan.conf (which you probably have), please note that you have to make sure that your changes have been applied to /etc/strongswan.conf

-Now, proceed to flush all SAs, policies and then restart the charon daemon.
+Now, proceed to flush all SAs, policies and then restart the charon daemon:

 	sudo scripts/strongswan/reset_ike_ipsec.sh

+Run the native mote:

 	make TARGET=native connect-router

-Upon entering the final line, you should see something like the following:
+Upon starting the mote, you should see something like the following:

 	user@ubuntu:~/share/contiki-master/examples/ipsec$ make TARGET=native connect-router
 	sudo ./ipsec-example.native -s /dev/null aaaa::1/64